-1. The business organization is a social system.

-2. The behaviour of an individual is dominated by the informal group of which he is a member.

-3. An individual employee cannot be motivated by economic incentives alone.
-His social and psychological needs must be satisfied in order to improve the level of motivation.

-4. In an organization, it is ultimately cooperative attitude and not the more command which yields result.

-5. Management must aim at developing social and leadership skills in addition to technical skills.
+- 1. The business organization is a social system. - 2.
+The behavior of an individual is dominated by the informal group of which he is member. - 3.
+An individual employee cannot be motivated by economic incentives alone.
+His social and psychological needs must be satisfied in order to improve the level of motivation. - 4.
+In an organization, it is ultimately cooperative attitude and not the more command which yields result. - 5.
+Management must aim at developing social and leadership skills in addition to technical skills.
 It must take interest in the welfare of workers.